sebsprojects/asocgen/README.txt

 Groups can be generated as subgroups of base groups such as Sn and GL over finite fields.
 Groups may also be constructed with methods such as direct products, commutators, ...

+Stage 1 Properties (cheap)
+* group order
+* is cyclic
+* is commutative
+* element order distribution
+* size of minimal generating set
+* Stage 1 of center
+* Stage 1 of commutator

+Stage 2 Properties